BT opts for EE over O2 for 12.5 billion-pound UK mobile deal

 If completed, BT will pay for EE with a roughly 50:50 ratio of cash and shares for a combined value of 12.5 billion pounds, although Deutsche Telekom will get a 12 percent stake in BT and the right to appoint one board member while France's Orange will get more cash and only a 4 percent stake in BT.

-Analysts had been valuing EE last month at nearer 11 billion pounds ($17 billion), and 02 at 9.4 billion pounds.
+Analysts had been valuing EE last month at nearer 11 billion pounds, and 02 at 9.4 billion pounds.

 "EE is a good asset, with a good network and good spectrum," said Macquarie analyst Mark Murphy, who described the price as rational with a higher cash element than expected.